 Prepare for potty emergencies

 If your child is not potty trained or is in the transitional phase of training, bring lot of diapers and wipes along.
 Even if your kid is fully potty trained consider bringing along a travel potty for trip as you might not find restroom in a jiffy when the need arises.
-It will be better if you have a changing station in the car too as it saves time looking for restrooms and petrol pumps to do the needful.
+It will be better if you have a changing station in the car too.
+That will save time looking for restrooms and petrol pumps to do the needful.

 GCC countries have enough sunlight dancing off the surrounding sandy desert to make your eyes hurt.
 If you are travelling during the daytime sunshades are essential.
 Side shades can keep the glare of the sun down and make your kid’s environment in the back seat more comfortable which in turn will make him less likely to throw a tantrum.